Published on:

 _____3. Family Transitions.
 Has there been a marriage, divorce, or separation of anyone named in your will or trust?
 Has there been a birth of a child or grandchild?
 If so, your estate plan may need to be amended.

 _____4. Estate Tax Review.
-For those families that may have around $5 million or more in total wealth you need to take special note.
+For those families that may have around $7 million or more in total wealth, you need to take special note.
 The estate tax is 40% of all assets owned worldwide – including life insurance.
-However, you do have an exemption (let’s call it a free coupon) which this year is $12.06 million, but this number or coupon can give you false assurance because it drops down to about $6 million in 2026.
-This means anything owned over $6 million for a single person or $12 million for a married couple could be taxed at 40%.
+Note: The estate tax exemption is scheduled to drop from $13.6 million to $7 million starting in 2026.
+This means an estate over $7 million for a single person or $14 million for a married couple could be taxed at 40%.
 If you plan now, there are many legal options to avoid this tax.
 But the key is to plan now.

 _____5. Non-Resident or Not U.S. Citizen.
 If a person is not a U.S. citizen or non-resident, the estate tax rate is 40% over the exemption of $60,000.
 Foreign investors who are non-residents and own property in the U.S. need to do special planning to avoid this tax.

 _____7. Trust Funding.
 Funding is simply the transfer of your assets into your trust.
+Assets titled outside of your Trust that are not jointly titled and without beneficiary designations may need to go through an expensive probate process.
 If our firm drafted your trust, immediately after you signed your trust, we reviewed how your assets are titled and gave you detailed Funding Notes.
 Have you followed up on these instructions?
-It is a good idea to annually review the funding of your trust.
+We highly recommend that you review the funding of your Trust each year.

 Estate Plan Review.
 Has it been more than three years since we sat down and reviewed your estate plan?
 If so, we recommend that you schedule a meeting as soon as convenient to assess whether your plan continues to meet all the needs of your family.